Speed limit review SH2 Moonshine Hill Road to north of Whakatiki Street

 Travel time impacts

-If the speed limit decreases from 100 km/h to 80 km/h over this section, the expected travel time increase for both light and heavy vehicles is 11-12 seconds.
+As the speed limit is decreasing from 100 km/h to 80 km/h over this section, the expected travel time increase for both light and heavy vehicles is 11-12 seconds.
 (Noting at 100km/h, a 90km/h speed limit applies to heavy and towing vehicles.)

 Safety impacts

-It is estimated that there would be a 26% decrease in injury crashes if the speed limit changed from 100km/h to 80km/h.
+It is estimated that there will be a 26% decrease in injury crashes now the speed limit has changed from 100km/h to 80km/h.

 Implementation costs